Preventing Tooth Decay in Children

 - Last Updated

-- How to Prevent Tooth Decay in Your Baby's Teeth (Copyright © 2007 American Academy of Pediatrics, Updated 4/2010)
+- Adapted from How to Prevent Tooth Decay in Your Baby's Teeth (Copyright © 2007 American Academy of Pediatrics, Updated 4/2010)

 The information contained on this Web site should not be used as a substitute for the medical care and advice of your pediatrician.
 There may be variations in treatment that your pediatrician may recommend based on individual facts and circumstances.